-Merger or Incorporation of Settlement Agreement in an Arizona Divorce Decree
+Merger or Incorporation of Settlement Agreement in Arizona

 Fortunately, the Arizona Supreme Court answered these questions in the case of LaPrade v.
 Laprade.
 Sarah LaPrade and her husband, Arthur LaPrade, signed a post-nuptial agreement dividing their personal property and awarding spousal maintenance to Sarah in the event the parties were ever to divorce.